River Irvine: Incidents

 According to tradition, the Puddleford in Irvine, was the site of a skirmish between Wallace and the English – there is no evidence that Wallace was present, but the tradition gained credibility when repeated as fact in the 1920s.

-Death by accidental physical trauma

 In 1826, a severe drought forced farmers to collect water from the Monk's Well in Kilmaurs, a spring never known to be dry.
 They drove their carts along the dry bed of the Carmel to catch the water, which poured from an exit high up on the wall.
 One of these farmers horses bolted, bringing the head of a female rider into violent contact with the arch of the 'Auld Brig', killing the unfortunate woman outright.

 Crossing the river

-Stilts

 It is recorded that stilts were sometimes used to cross the river, for example Thomas Raeburn of Holmhead near Hurlford worked as a gardener at Shawhill House and regularly crossed the River Irvine using stilts.
 At nearby Barleith, Mayday festivities sometimes included stilt races across and back, resulting in much amusement as many competitors fell into the water.

-Ferries and carrying

 Rivers form physical boundaries and are only crossed with either trouble or expense.
 At the port of Irvine itself ferry boats took passengers across to Ardeer, further upstream fords and /or stepping stones were present in many places.
 These were often treacherous and could turn from tranquil to lethal in a matter of minutes, often with no warning as the rainfall could well have fallen far upstream or at the moors that form the watershed.

 At one time people were carried across rivers, usually at fords, but not necessarily.
 A fee would normally be charged or it might be part of the 'job description' of a servant.
 One Ayrshire story tells of a rich farmer who employed a servant girl to carry him across the river on his way to church each Sunday.
 As time went by he became very fond of the servant and eventually they married.
 She willingly carried him across on the way to their wedding, but she refused on the way back and never carried him again.
 The Kilmarnock Standard newspaper recorded in 2011 that a leisure boat service had been set up in the 1930s, running from a short concrete jetty, however it was not a success and did not continue for long.